 Infection control measures

-Standard infection control procedures must be followed within SDA dwellings.
+Infection control procedures must be followed within SDA dwellings.
+These include:

 - Hand washing protocols (wash hands and use hand sanitiser before, during and after attending sites)

-- Care facilities must comply with the two square metre rule that limit the number of people that can be in a shared communal space at the same time
+- Care facilities must comply with the density restrictions that limit the number of people that can be in a shared communal space at the same time

 - Cleaning of the SDA premises with regimens developed in accordance with advice from health authorities